Connectoids II: existence of normal trees: Introduction

-Connectoids represent the connectivity structure of common types of graphs and the connectivity structure of finitary matroids.
-For the former, let $G$ be either an undirected, directed or bidirected graph, or a hypergraph with finite edges.
-Let $S:= V(G)$.
-Further, let $\mathcal{F}$ be the set of vertex sets of all finite connected subgraphs of $G$, where `connected' refers to connectivity for undirected graphs and hypergraphs, and refers to strong connectivity for directed and bidirected graphs.
-Thus in the connectoid induced by $\mathcal{F}$ a subset of $S$ is connected if and only if it is the vertex set of a (strongly) connected subgraph of $G$.
+Given an undirected, directed or bidirected graph $G$, or a hypergraph $G$ with finite edges, we set $S:= V(G)$.
+Let $\mathcal{F}$ be the set of vertex sets of all finite connected subgraphs of $G$, where `connected' refers to connectivity for undirected graphs and hypergraphs, and refers to strong connectivity for directed and bidirected graphs.
+Then a subset of $S$ is connected in the connectoid induced by $\mathcal{F}$ if and only if it is the vertex set of a (strongly) connected subgraph of $G$.
+Analogously, given a finitary matroid $(E, \mathcal{I})$, we set $S:= E$ and let $\mathcal{F}$ be the set of ground sets of all finite connected restrictions of $(E, \mathcal{I})$.
+Then the connected sets of the connectoid induced by $\mathcal{F}$ are precisely the ground sets of all connected restrictions of $(E, \mathcal{I})$.